OK, let me start off by saying that this post has been in the works for quite some time now.

 I was determined to make a healthier version that would be just as cool.

 Unfortunately, just as I was writing up my post, another blog posted the very same worms that I was making.
+(I originally linked to her post to show you hers, but her site has since disappeared.)
 To top it off, I had chosen to make them using lime juice, having had an abundance of limes on my lime tree, and she made hers in the same flavor and had photographed them in “dirt” like mine too!!

 If that wasn’t frustrating enough, actually getting to the stage of having finished my lime gummy worms was quite a process.